NickNameYouTuber/simple-gitflow-site/README.md

 - `styles.css`: CSS file for styling the pages
 - `script.js`: JavaScript file for handling form submission and other interactions

+## Installation
+For detailed installation instructions, refer to the [Installation Guide](install.md).

 ## Changelog
 For detailed information on changes and updates, refer to the [Changelog](CHANGELOG.md).